 Developing countries are also facing inflationary pressures in the economy.
 When money is abundant it is put into commodities.
 Gold and oil prices are hitting the roof.
 Gold is a hedge against inflation and a sign of safety.
 When there is a risk of default in the system gold becomes the best bet.
 Oil prices are also flared up with any crisis in oil exporting nations.
 With a major amount of import being oil it is bound to affect inflation in any country.

-Inflation is a tax on the poor.
-A developing country like India where major spend is into food and transportation it affects the standard of living of its population.
+India where major spend is into food and transportation it affects the standard of living of its population.
 Governments have been trying to grapple with excessive liquidity by increasing interest rates now and then but to no avail.It is yet to be seen what happens when American Federal Reserve starts increasing interest rates.

 Excessive liquidity in commodities should be sucked out so as to restore normalcy into the system or it could act as a harbinger of an impending collapse in the system.
 This time the hurt could be far more damaging.